 Operating QRP can be challenging enough.
 Operating portable QRP can be even more of a challenge.
-But, with the proper equipment you would be surprised at the results.
+But, with the proper equipment, like a good antenna, you would be surprised with the results.

 Complete Compact QRP Station

-With that setup, I worked Florida and into the Czech Republic from the picnic table in my back yard.
+With this setup I worked Florida and into the Czech Republic from the picnic table in my back yard using the little vertical antenna attached to the back of the radio.
 I live 100 feet below average terrain.
+This is not an ideal location for working DX.
 You will have a hard time working the world with this little setup, but if the bands are in good shape you should be able to work some DX with it.
+If you connect a simple dipole to the 703, there is no reason you could not get DXCC with it.

 They no longer manufacture the IC 703 Plus and that's a great loss.